Athul-das7/covidCloud/README.md

 > git commit -m "The issue of barcode scanner resolved and now captures the roll number."

 - Go through `gitcmd.txt` to see the basic git commands and functionality required.
+- It is mandatory to **comment** in your programs in both main and test programs so that its easier to understand what is the intended useage or its application.